18F/ReVAL/README.md

-# ReVAL
+# ReVal

-ReVAL (Reusable Validation & Aggregation Library) is a Django App for validating and aggregating data via API and web interface.
+ReVal (Reusable Validation Library) is a Django App for validating data via an API and web interface.

-For the web interface, it can manage data submitted as file uploads to a central gathering point, and it can perform data validation, basic change tracking and duplicate file handling.
+In the web interface, ReVal can manage data submitted as file uploads to a central gathering point, including data validation, basic change tracking and duplicate file handling.
 Each file generally contains multiple data rows, and each user may submit multiple files.

-For the API, it can perform data validation, and view uploads that were done via the web interface.
+Using the API, ReVal can validate data and generally do anything that is possible via the web interface.

 ---